HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 1. Bright Light This houseplant always performs best if given direct sunlight for at least several hours a day.

-2. Average Watering These are hardy plants and it's difficult to over or underwater.
-Aim to keep the soil moist during Summer for best results.
+2. Average Watering These are hardy plants and it's difficult to over or underwater them.
+Aim to keep the soil either just moist during Summer or let it dry out but water it again as soon as it's fully dry.
+Much less water is needed in Winter when the plant is resting.

 3. Average Temperature If you find the temperature comfortable, your plant will too.

-4. Feeding Provide feed once a month when temperatures are warm and light levels good.
+4. Feeding Provide feed once very month or every other month whenever temperatures are warm and light levels good.
+You can cut back or stop feeding during Winter.

 • Avoid growing your plant in dark places